-Taking a new company from the startup phase to the scale-up phase takes a lot of time and effort.
-Stats show that only about 0.5 percent of startups succeed, which means that only one out of 200 startups make it to a point where they’re ready (and able) to scale.
+Most startups don't make it.
+According to Deloitte, only about 0.5% of startups successfully scale, which means that only one out of 200 startups make it to a point where they’re ready (and able) to scale.
+The ones that do usually didn't follow the obvious playbook.

-Christian Kletzl, CEO and co-founder of UserGems, knows firsthand that early-stage startups face various challenges, such as achieving product-market fit and growing a customer base, which can lead to failure if not executed properly.
+Christian Kletzl, CEO and co-founder of UserGems, knows firsthand that early-stage startups face various challenges, such as achieving product-market fit and growing a customer base, which can cause startups to fail when founders mishandle them.

-Christian’s previous startup was a B2C solution that failed to gain traction.
-He applied the lessons he learned from that experience to UserGems, which has achieved an annual recurring revenue (ARR) of $10 million and experienced 10x growth in the last two years.
+Christian’s previous startup was a B2C solution that never gained traction.
+He applied those lessons to UserGems, which has reached $10 million in annual recurring revenue (ARR) and grown 10x over the last two years.

 6 practical lessons for scaling up from a founder in the arena